|Quick Facts: Skincare Specialists|

 Skincare specialists cleanse and beautify the face and body to enhance a person’s appearance.

-Skincare specialists usually work in salons, health and beauty spas, or, less frequently, medical offices.
+Skincare specialists usually work in salons and beauty and health spas, and some are self-employed.
 Although most work full time, many work evenings and weekends.
-This is particularly true for self-employed workers who run their own salons.

-Employment of skincare specialists is projected to grow 40 percent from 2012 to 2022, much faster than the average for all occupations.
-The desire among women and a growing number of men to reduce the effects of aging will result in rapid employment growth.
+Employment of skincare specialists is projected to grow 11 percent from 2018 to 2028, much faster than the average for all occupations.
+The desire among many women and a growing number of men to reduce the effects of aging will result in employment growth.
 Good job opportunities are expected.

 Compare the job duties, education, job growth, and pay of skincare specialists with similar occupations.